Insights

 Dental examination room with modern medical equipment, showing a dental professional in blue scrubs and protective eyewear attending to a patient in a dental chair, with dental tools arranged on a blue sterile cloth nearby, exemplifying MedTech in professional healthcare settings

-Key Differences Between HealthTech and MedTech
+Key differences between HealthTech and MedTech

 The main difference between HealthTech and MedTech is that HealthTech gives you tools to manage your health, while MedTech gives tools to medical professionals to diagnose and treat you.